When folks think they're failing at AI coding, they're usually failing at their laptop.

 Ports are occupied, not assigned

 Another common confusion: people think they assign ports to projects.
 That's not how it works.
 A port is just whatever a running process is currently using.
 If something is already running on 3000, your new app can't use it.
-You'll get errors, or worse, strange behaviour.
+You'll get errors, or worse, weird behaviour.

 Disk space is part of your runtime